FRIENDS OF OUTLIV

 To find out more about Sea Cleaners please check them out at www.seacleaners.com.
 Better still donate your time and effort to helping clean up!

 An amazing Hospice that recycles to raise funds is Mercy Hospice.
 The Sisters of Mercy first came to New Zealand in 1850 from Ireland and since then the hospice has been supporting people with life limiting illnesses in the community as well as within the St Joseph's Unit.
 A positive by-product of their work is recycling clothes which helps to put an end to fast fashion.

 OUTLIV volunteer their time to support the Mercy Hospice team in the form of fundraising events.
-We are really excited to help prove that second hand clothing is awesome… especially when buying it you are helping the community and environment around you.
+We are really excited to help prove that second hand clothing is awesome… especially when buying it you are helping to support your local community and environment around you.

 To find out more about this amazing charity visit www.mercyhospice.org.nz there just may be an event on soon that takes your fancy.

 Unlike traditional hospices, Dove Hospice supports people who have a terminal prognosis and also those who expect a full recovery.
 Dove offer care through holistic well-being, support and by complementing services provided by other specialist hospices.
 As the care that Dove provides falls outside of the traditional government funding, they rely completely on support from the community, with the majority of their fundraising done through their retail shops.

 This is where OUTLIV comes in.
 Each member of OUTLIV donates at least 6 hours of their time per month to the Dove distribution centre in Auckland where donations of products are sorted and then distributed between their 6 stores where they raise money to be able to offer free treatments and services to people and families in need.